Want to lay your lawn with turf? No problem, read these tips on laying your own turf. It'll be perfect in time for spring!

 Lastly, manage your pace.
 Don’t go too quickly and risk making mistakes, but don’t go too slowly and risk the turf sitting rolled up for too long.

-For any other hints and tips don’t hesitate to get in contact with us, we’re always happy to help.
+For any other hints and tips don’t hesitate to contact us.
+You can also keep up to date with us on Facebook by following us.